tcsimm/BasketballStatistics/README.md

 # BasketballStatistics
 A SQL-based data analysis project exploring basketball statistics using a relational database.
 This project queries player performance, team metrics, and game outcomes from an SQLite database to extract insights into trends and performance patterns.
-The analysis was conducted using R and includes both raw queries and insights derived from the data.
+The analysis was conducted using R and includes both raw queries and insights derived from the actual data.

 # Files